2021-2022 Return to Campus Safety Protocol

 - Students with a negative test result may return to school with a note from their primary care provider classifying their illness as being unrelated to COVID-19.
 Students must also be fever free for 24 hours without aid of fever-reducing medication.

-- Students with a positive COVID-19 test result may not return to campus until at least 10 days have passed since their symptoms first appeared, their symptoms have improved, and they have been fever free for 24 hours without the aid of fever-reducing medication, and they can provide a negative COVID-19 test.
+- Students with a positive COVID-19 test result may not return to campus until at least 5 days have passed since their symptoms first appeared, their symptoms have improved, they have been fever free for 24 hours without the aid of fever-reducing medication, and they can provide a negative COVID-19 test.
 The COVID-19 test must be taken on day 6 or after.
 If a negative COVID-19 test cannot be provided, the student must quarantine for a full 10 days before returning to school.

 - Students and their parents will be notified of potential exposure to classmates or teachers who have tested positive, or are presumed positive, for COVID-19.
 The primary emergency contacts listed in Aeries will be notified via email and voice message.